 Hemoglobin can group together abnormally, distorting the shape of RBCs.
 The cells change from a normal round, donut shape to the elongated shape of a sickle, or the shape of the letter "C."

 Unlike normal RBCs, which move easily through small blood vessels, sickle cells are stiff and pointed.
-They have a tendency to get stuck in narrow blood vessels and block the flow of blood.
+They tend to get stuck in narrow blood vessels and block the flow of blood.
 This can cause episodes of pain and also can lead to organ damage because the tissues aren't getting enough oxygen.

 Sickle cells have a shorter-than-normal life span, which leads to anemia (low RBC count).
 A normal red blood cell lives for about 120 days in circulation, whereas a sickle cell lives for only 10 to 20 days.

-Symptoms of sickle cell disease vary, ranging from mild to severe, and may be less severe or different in kids who have inherited a sickle cell gene from one parent and a different abnormal hemoglobin gene from the other.
+Symptoms of sickle cell disease can range from mild to severe, and may be less severe or different in kids who have inherited a sickle cell gene from one parent and a different abnormal hemoglobin gene from the other.

 Most kids with sickle cell disease have some degree of anemia and might develop one or more of the following conditions and symptoms as part of the disorder: